neoforged/Documentation/docs/misc/debugprofiler.md

 The Debug Profiler is very simple to use.
 It requires the debug keybind `F3 + L` to start the profiler.
 After 10 seconds, it will automatically stop; however, it can be stopped earlier by pressing the keybind again.

 :::note
-Naturally, you can only profile code paths that are actually being reached. `Entity`s and `BlockEntity`s that you want to profile must exist in the level to show up in the results.
+Naturally, you can only profile code paths that are actually being reached. [`Entity`s][entity] and [`BlockEntity`s][blockentity] that you want to profile must exist in the level to show up in the results.
 :::

 After you have stopped the debugger, it will create a new zip within the `debug/profiling` subdirectory in your run directory.